-If your interest is specifically in biology, chemistry, English, mathematics, or social studies education, Coker will prepare you to teach your chosen content area in high school classrooms.
+If your interest is specifically in biology, English, or mathematics, Coker will prepare you to teach your chosen content area in high school classrooms.
 Guided by the department’s education coordinator, you will follow a structured curriculum to prepare you with base knowledge and teaching methods specific to your content area.
 In addition, core courses within the Wiggins School of Education cover topics such as assessment and classroom management.

 One Degree That Opens All These Doors

 Teacher (Darlington County, Year 1)